LinuxRocks2000/jhewit/about.markdown

 We are a community and safe space that is service oriented based on the principle of Tikkun Olam (fixing the world).

 Our leadership team is diverse in age, culture, and experiences.
+We welcome anyone who shares our views and wishes to contribute to our community.